UPPMAX/uppmax_intro_cases/docs/overview.md

   - Rackham (general purpose)
     - Snowy (Long runs and GPU:s)
   - Bianca (sensitive data)
-    - Miarka (new for LifeScience)
+    - Miarka (NGI production)
+      - genomic data from the sequencing machines are pre-processed before they are delivered to the researcher.
 - Storage
-  - On-load directly connected to the clusters
+  - On-load, directly connected to the clusters
-  - Off-load for large data not needed for computation analysis anymore
+  - Off-load, for large data not needed for computation analysis anymore
 - Cloud
   - Dis (region EAST-1)